jiowchern/PinionCyber.StateManagement/Docs/README-en.md

         _Machine = new PinionCyber.StateManagement.StateMachine();

     }
-    // This method makes it easy to start the initial state after event registration
+    // This method makes it easy to Enable the initial state after event registration
-    // Or the class Sample itself can also be a state. public void Start()
+    // Or the class Sample itself can also be a state. public void Enable()
     {
-        // First switch to StateA
+        // First Change to StateA
         _ToStateA();
     }
     void _ToStateA()
     {
         var state = new StateA();
-        state.DoneEvent += _ToStateB; // When StateA completes, switch to StateB
+        state.DoneEvent += _ToStateB; // When StateA completes, Change to StateB
-        _Machine.Switch(state);
+        _Machine.Change(state);
         // State notification
         AccessibleEvent?.Invoke(state);
     }